iamjz/Python-Data/README.md

 # Python-Data
-Python Data Analytics notebooks and datasets.
-Just for fun and practice :)
+Python Data Science and Analytics notebooks.
+Just for practice :)